PedroCristo/portfolio_project_3/README.md

 ### Hangman Stage 10 - Win Extra

 ![Hangman Stage 10 - Win Extra](./assets/images/readme/hangman-feature-14.jpg)
-* If the player guessed all the letters that appear in the word there by completing the word or at least guessed no more than 3 correct letters before completing the full word, this feature will appear.
+* If the player guessed all the letters that appear in the word thereby completing the word or at least guessing no more than 3 correct letters before completing the full word, this feature will appear.

 ### Menu Options